Bendi11/Chess/README.md

 - [x] Multiplayer over LAN with socket connections
 - [ ] Configurable themes
 - [x] Enemy engine with varying levels of skill to face against
-- [ ] Enemy AI with varying levels of skill that learns from the player